-Helen qualified from Leeds Metropolitan University with a BSc (hons) degree in Physiotherapy in 1996.
-She started her physiotherapy career working in the NHS at the Freeman Hospital in Newcastle, gaining experience in all aspects of physiotherapy.
-Helen then specialised in musculo-skeletal physiotherapy in 1999.
+Helen has been a physiotherapist for a long time!
+She qualified from Leeds Metropolitan University with a BSc (hons) degree in Physiotherapy in 1996.
+She started her physiotherapy career working in the NHS at the Freeman Hospital specialising in musculo-skeletal physiotherapy in 1999.
 Helen moved into the private sector full time in 2003, and founded Physio+ in 2007.